-The 1998 Gas Safety Regulations offers advice on how to protect your meter box against damage, as well as offering advice on suitable designs.
+The 1998 Gas Safety Regulations offer advice on how to protect your external gas meter box against damage, as well as offering advice on suitable designs.
 The Institute of Gas Engineers and Managers states “consumers are responsible for gas meter box upkeep.
 Gas meter boxes can either be installed by the property owner or the supplier.
 Once installed the meter box is under the responsibility of the property owner for its maintenance.”

 Electric meter boxes:

 The most relevant legislation around electric meter box maintenance is covered by the BS 7671 Wiring Regulations, which set out the regulations that electricians must follow when they install a meter.

 When it comes to the meter boxes themselves, this means that electric meter boxes that are outside the house must be kept in a secure ‘enclosure’ that can only be accessed using a key.
 A fully functioning electric meter box will perform this job well, but if it gets damaged or broken, it is the responsibility of the homeowner to replace or fix the box to prevent further damage.

 What to do if your gas or electricity meter boxes are broken?

 All this means that if your electricity meter box or gas meter box gets damaged, it is your responsibility to remedy it.
 This might mean finding smaller replacement parts such as hinges or repair kits, or even fitting a new overbox to protect the whole area.